-Laura Lea Miller is a freelance writer based in Orchard Park, New York, though she's spent countless hours scouring Central Florida's theme parks over the years - both with and without her five kids.
-A family-travel expert who religiously makes an annual pilgrimage (or two or three or more) to the Land the Mouse Built, she's the author of Frommer's Walt Disney World & Orlando 2007 and contributes to Frommer's Florida and Frommer's Walt Disney World & Orlando with Kids.
-She has even created a comprehensive Web site dedicated to family travel throughout central Florida.
+Laura Lea Miller is a freelance writer based in Orchard Park, New York, though she's spent countless hours scouring Central Florida's theme parks, resorts, and restaurants over the years - both with and without her five kids.
+A family-travel expert who religiously makes an annual pilgrimage (or two or three or more) to the Land the Mouse Built, and who summers in nearby St. Augustine, she's the author of Frommer's Walt Disney World & Orlando 2009 and Frommer's Walt Disney World & Orlando 2009 and Frommer's Florida.
+She has even created a comprehensive Web site dedicated to family travel throughout Central Florida.